domainmod/domainmod/README.md

 Source Code: http://github.com/domainmod/domainmod/

 ## About
 DomainMOD is an open source application written in PHP & MySQL used to manage your domains and other internet assets in a central location.
 DomainMOD also includes a Data Warehouse framework that allows you to import your web server data so that you can view, export, and report on your live data.
-Currently the Data Warehouse only supports web servers running WHM/cPanel, but further support will be added in the future.
+Currently the Data Warehouse only supports web servers running WHM/cPanel.

 ## Live Demo